SilasReinagel/silasreinagel.github.io/static/delivering/C4_project_predictability.md

 Remember how in the first chapter I said that your job as a project manager is to successfully bring a project to completion?

-And, do you recall that the key risks to a project are one going off the rails in one of the key input dimensions of time, scope, and costs?
+And, do you recall that the key risks to a project are going off the rails in one of the key input dimensions of time, scope, and costs?

 Furthermore, do you remember that a project's momentum is the key metric of its health?

 Those three are the key ideas that give us perfect future vision.The synthesis of these three ideas can be used to arrive at the perfect means of predicting a project's future.

-Before we get to the answer, first we must take a brief look at estimation and it's key challenge.
+Before we get to the answer, first we must take a brief look at estimation and its key challenge.

 ---